Only medals from wine competitions on the DGCCRF’s list can be shown on wine labels. The Gamay International Competition is on this list.

 If one or more members of the jury are absent on the day of the tasting, the commissioner general may designate substitute jurors.

-International du Gamay organisers will ask jury members to submit a solemn declaration indicating any direct or indirect ties they may have with any companies, establishments, professional organisations or associations whose activities, products or interests may be related to wines presented in the competition.
+Competition organisers will ask jury members to submit a solemn declaration indicating any direct or indirect ties they may have with any companies, establishments, professional organisations or associations whose activities, products or interests may be related to wines presented in the competition.

 The commissioner general has the right to disqualify any juror, if necessary, to avoid having a competitor judge his own wine or for any other reason without having to justify it.
+Legal proceedings may not be brought against organisers as a result of their choice of tasters.
+Tasters have sovereignty.
+Their marks cannot be contested.

 ARTICLE 16: DISTINCTIONS

-The Concours International du Gamay grants the following awards:
+The Competition grants the following awards:

 - Gold Medal